Thunderstorms with pea-sized hail to hit Georgia Sunday

 Lightning safety plan:

-• When venturing outdoors, it's vital to establish a clear plan for seeking shelter in case of lightning.
+• When venturing outdoors, it's crucial to have a lightning safety plan in place.

 • Stay vigilant by monitoring the sky for ominous signs and listening for the telltale sound of thunder.
 If thunder is audible, it's a clear indication of nearby lightning.